 There are over 7,000 languages in the world.
 Although the views of philologists and scientists on their total number differ because of the debate between which language is considered an independent and which one is a dialect.
 All languages of the world are divided into families, numbering 240.
 The Indo-European group is considered the largest language family.

-Regardless of genre, author and origin, books always need high-quality translation.
-Today, nobody translate the books better, more accurately and more professionally than the experts of OrdenTop.
-There is no second such book translation agency.
+Regardless of genre, author, and origin, books always need a high-quality translation.
+Today, nobody translates the books better, more accurately, and more professionally than the experts at OrdenTop.
+There is no second book translation agency like this.

 The OrdenTop team includes the best translators of books of more than 150 languages.
 They have considerable knowledge and experience that help them to do translations of books better than the originals!